The purpose of this study is to use a program called Regulating Together (RT), a remote,

 Additional Details

-This is a non-pharmacological intervention that will utilize small group-based therapy with
+This is a non-pharmacological intervention that will utilize small group-based therapy

-semi-structured interview for thematic analysis will occur at the end of the study to capture
+generalization phase, a semi-structured interview for thematic analysis will occur at the

-facilitators and barriers to the intervention (Week 12-22).
+end of the study to capture facilitators and barriers to the intervention (Week 12-22).

 Arms & Interventions